YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 If a database having custom collation is inaccessible or the replication instance is frozen with a critical section required for the access held by another process and the environment variable ydb_extract_nocol is defined and evaluates to a non-zero integer or any case-independent string or leading substrings of "TRUE" or "YES", MUPIP JOURNAL -EXTRACT issues the DBCOLLREQ warning and proceeds with the extract using the default collation.
 If ydb_extract_nocol is not set or evaluates to a value other than a positive integer or any case-independent string or leading substrings of "FALSE" or "NO", MUPIP JOURNAL -EXTRACT exits with the SETEXTRENV error if it encounters such a situation.
 Note that if default collation is used for a database with custom collation, the subscripts reported by MUPIP JOURNAL -EXTRACT are those stored in the database, which may differ from those read and written by application programs.

-Note that, a broken transaction, if found, is extracted to a broken transaction file (refer to `Journal Control Qualifiers`_ for details), and all future complete transactions are considered to be lost transactions, which are extracted to a lost transaction file (refer to `Journal Control Qualifiers`_ for details).
+Note that, a broken transaction, if found, is extracted to a broken transaction file (refer to :ref:`journal-control-qualifiers` for details), and all future complete transactions are considered to be lost transactions, which are extracted to a lost transaction file (refer to :ref:`journal-control-qualifiers` for details).

 To avoid broken transactions or lost transaction processing and instead extract all journal records into one file, use the control qualifier -FENCES=NONE.
 YottaDB strongly recommends against using -FENCES=NONE if -RECOVER/-ROLLBACK is also specified.